nevans/d_heap/README.md

 implemented as a C extension.

 With a regular queue, you expect "FIFO" behavior: first in, first out.
 With a stack you expect "LIFO": last in first out.
-With a priority queue, you push elements along with a score and the lowest scored element is the first to be popped.
-Priority queues are often used in algorithms for e.g. [scheduling] of timers or bandwidth management, [Huffman coding], and various graph search algorithms such as [Dijkstra's algorithm], [A* search], or [Prim's algorithm].
+A priority queue has a score for each element and elements are popped in order by score.
+Priority queues are often used in algorithms for e.g. [scheduling] of timers or bandwidth management, for [Huffman coding], and various graph search algorithms such as [Dijkstra's algorithm], [A* search], or [Prim's algorithm].

 The _d_-ary heap data structure is a generalization of the [binary heap], in which the nodes have _d_ children instead of 2.
-This allows for "decrease priority" operations to be performed more quickly with the tradeoff of slower delete minimum.
+This allows for "insert" and "decrease priority" operations to be performed more quickly with the tradeoff of slower delete minimum.
 Additionally, _d_-ary heaps can have better memory cache behavior than binary heaps, allowing them to run more quickly in practice despite slower worst-case time complexity.
-In the worst case, a _d_-ary heap requires only `O(log n / log d)` to push, with the tradeoff that pop is `O(d log n / log d)`.
+In the worst case, a _d_-ary heap requires only `O(log n / log d)` operations to push, with the tradeoff that pop requires `O(d log n / log d)`.

 Although you should probably just use the default _d_ value  of `4` (see the analysis below), it's always advisable to benchmark your specific use-case.